-Plants had a significant purpose in the culture, survival and traditional lives of Aboriginal people.
+Plants have a significant purpose in the culture, survival and traditional lives of Aboriginal people.
 Students will use their senses to investigate a range of native Australian plants and explore the importance of these plants in the lives of Aboriginal people for food, medicine and tools.

 Students will be involved in an Aboriginal legend and participate in a hands-on investigation of the importance of native plants in traditional shelter building for Aboriginal people.
 They will look at different design considerations to suit varying environments and access to available resources.